soasme/shire/infra/README.md

 ## Install Playbooks

+Install ansible third-party roles.

 ```
 $ ansible-galaxy install -r sys/requirements.yaml
 ```

 ## Ping all hosts

+Check the connectivity of all nodes.

 ```bash
 $ ansible all -m ping
 ```

 ## Provision basic system requirements

+Install some basic stuff on your nodes.
+The dependencies are shared by all hosts.

 ```bash
 $ ansible-playbook sys/base-provision.yml